Reynardd/testrunner/README.md

 to your executable

-in shell: `testrunner <executable name> <path to tests - optional>` where \<path to tests\> is the directory that contains `In` and `Out` folder if don't pass this argument to the program it will look for these folders inside `./Tests/`
+in shell: `testrunner <executable name> <path to tests - optional>` where \<path to tests\> is the directory that contains `In` and `Out` folder. if you don't pass this argument to the program it will look for these folders inside `./Tests/`